KABSDTU/kabsdtu.github.io/en/badekar.md

 </div>

 <p>When ordering with the new system, fill out the Excel sheet linked below. <b>ONLY</b> edit the blue fields.</p>
 <p>Write in the comment cell, if you need assistance to pick-up the bathtub.
-That would happen at 13:00 on the day at pick-up, unless otherwise arranged.</p>
+That would happen at 13:00 on the day of pick-up, unless otherwise arranged.</p>
 <p>When you're done, please send the filled sheet as an Excel-compatible formatted file to <a href="mailto:studiestartKABS@pf.dk?subject=Order for [trip name]">studiestartKABS@pf.dk</a>.
 Put <i>"Order for [trip name]"</i> in the subject.
 Feel free to write in Danish.
 Please name the file as <i>[trip name]</i>.</p>

 <a style="text-align: center" href="/en/Order_and_Invoice_Template-ENGLISH.xlsx">